Internet censorship in the United States: Allow States and Victims to Fight Online Sex Trafficking Act - Stop Enabling Sex Traffickers Act (FOSTA-SESTA)

 Allow States and Victims to Fight Online Sex Trafficking Act (FOSTA) was introduced in the US House of Representatives in 2017.
 Stop Enabling Sex Traffickers Act (SESTA) was a similar US Senate bill.
 The combined FOSTA-SESTA package was enacted in 2018.

 The bill amended Section 230 of the Communications Decency Act to exclude the enforcement of federal and state sex trafficking laws from immunity and clarified SESTA to define participation in a venture as knowingly assisting, facilitating, or supporting sex trafficking.

 The bills were criticized as a "disguised internet censorship bill" that weakened Section 230 safe harbors, placed unnecessary burdens on internet companies and intermediaries that handle user-generated content or communications with service providers required to proactively take action against sex trafficking activities, and required a "team of lawyers" to evaluate all possible scenarios.
 Sex workers argued that the bill would harm their safety, as the platforms they utilize for offering and discussing sexual services (as an alternative to street prostitution) had reduced their services or shut down entirely due to the threat of liability.

 Protecting Americans from Foreign Adversary Controlled Applications Act

 In 2024, President Biden signed the Protecting Americans from Foreign Adversary Controlled Applications Act into law.

-Proposed federal legislation that has not become law
+Proposed federal legislation

 Deleting Online Predators Act (DOPA)

 The Deleting Online Predators Act of 2006 would have required schools, some businesses, and libraries to block minors' access to social networking websites.
 The bill was controversial because, according to its critics, it would limit access to a wide range of websites, including many with harmless and educational material.
 Two similar bills were introduced in 2007, but neither became law.